 2. Look for weasel wording like “participated in”, “in association with” or “familiar with” which should alert you to the fact that the candidate might not have the experience they claim to have.

-3. Check the references if you want to, but I don't.
+3. Check the references if you want to, but I don’t.
 Listen, who would be so foolish as to provide you with an unfavourable source for a reference?
-I usually as candidate to organise a meeting for me with a past employer and wait for the reaction.
+I usually ask the candidate to organise a meeting for me with a past employer and wait for the reaction.

 Whatever the nature of your business, you will have many sources from which to choose your potential employees.

 They will include friends, family, colleagues, existing employees and the wider job market in your particular industry.